robbiehobby/chrome-umbreon/README.md

 ## Chrome Umbreon Extension

-Chrome extension that changes the tone of websites using an overlay.
+Change the tone of websites with a customizable overlay.

 <br>